Ramya152/ProjectsGit/README.md

 # Dental Image Classification using Convolutional Neural Networks

 This project utilizes Convolutional Neural Networks (CNNs) to classify dental images into two categories: periodontal(periodontitis: an infection of the tissues that hold your teeth in place) and non-periodontal.
-The dataset consists of dental images collected from kaggle.
+The dataset consists of dental images collected from kaggle.</br>
 Link to the dataset: https://www.kaggle.com/datasets/hasnitadita/image-dental-panoramic/data

 ## Overview